nikbam/PoGoFinder/README.md

 There is communication between Java and Javascript

-:warning: #### WARNING
+#### WARNING

-Latest security update on Niantic's servers has crippled all Pokemon Go Scanners
+:warning: Latest security update on Niantic's servers has crippled all Pokemon Go Scanners

-WILL NOT work until further notice (Reversing in progress...)
+:warning: WILL NOT work until further notice (Reversing in progress...)

 ## Features